Wirecloud/wirecloud/docs/source/devel.rst

   the community.
 If you have implemented a new cool feature do it too, there is always room for improvements.
 - Translate it to your language.
 Right now only spanish, english and an outdated portuguesse translation is what we have.
-Translating EzWeb is a quite simple task if you happen to speak another language.
+Translating Wirecloud is a quite simple task if you happen to speak another language.
 - Write some documentation.
 We should have user, administrator and developer guides and a bunch of tutorial and other newbie resources.
 We do have documentation but we need your help to make it more consistent and easy to find.
 - Spread the word.
-Everybody that sees the demo like it a lot but the problem is that not a lot of people know EzWeb.
+Everybody that sees the demo like it a lot but the problem is that not a lot of people know Wirecloud.
 Help us communicate its coolness so more people can make it perfect.

 Let's see how you can participate in more detail.